mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ### Deploy

 To deploy Sandcat, use one of the built-in delivery commands which allows you to run the agent on any operating system.
-Each of these commands downloads the compiled Sandcat executable from CALDERA and runs it immediately.
+Each of these commands downloads the compiled Sandcat executable from Caldera and runs it immediately.
 Find the commands on the Sandcat plugin tab.

-Once the agent is running, it should show log messages when it beacons into CALDERA.
+Once the agent is running, it should show log messages when it beacons into Caldera.

-> If you have GoLang installed on the CALDERA server, each time you run one of the delivery commands above, the agent will re-compile itself dynamically and it will change it's source code so it gets a different file hash (MD5) and a random name that blends into the operating system.
+> If you have GoLang installed on the Caldera server, each time you run one of the delivery commands above, the agent will re-compile itself dynamically and it will change it's source code so it gets a different file hash (MD5) and a random name that blends into the operating system.
 This will help bypass file-based signature detections.